-Much has been written lately about eggs that has cast doubt on their nutritional value.
+Much has been written lately that has cast doubt on their nutritional value.

-> As a result, most people aren't aware of what's true and what isn't.
+As a result, most people aren't aware of what's true and what isn't.

 Will eating them increase my blood cholesterol levels?

 While it is proven that they do contain a significant amount of dietary cholesterol.

 There also still remains a plethora of misinformation regarding their true nutritional value.

 Which has prevented many from enjoying them as part of a healthy diet.